 Overcoming limitations — in how we choose to see things, or how we tend to process what we see by making it fit what we know, or missing an opportunity because we don’t have any way to see things differently can be achieved by using different Mindsets to ‘see’ with.

-Pragmatic Inquiry and The PathFinder suggests several Mindsets to help you ‘see’ in a process that will have you experiencing what you see and know in five ways—
+Pragmatic Inquiry and The PathFinder suggests several Mindsets to help you ‘see’ in a process that will have you experiencing what you see and test what you know in five ways—

 The Begin Attentively phase requires Attention and Humility — having Challenge/questions [Cq], some ideas but unsure of the best ones, and being open to learn.